gamemanual0/gm0/source/docs/software/tutorials/gamepad.rst

       - Rumble: contains both left and right rumble motors, but both seem to be only small weight (bzzz)
       - LED Control: control of RGB LED (solid color or pattern).
 LED is fairly small and dim and may not be a good choice.

-.. tip:: Gamepad feedback can be used to alert drivers of: start of endgame, intake loaded, automatic aligment complete, etc.
+.. tip:: Gamepad feedback can be used to alert drivers of: start of endgame, intake loaded, automatic alignment complete, etc.

 Rumble